 Finding blood in your dog's poop can be quite traumatizing.
-In human medicine, we are taught that blood or bleeding is something that often needs to be checked out by a doctor unless you have a history of non-lifethreatening conditions like hemorrhoids.
+In human medicine, we are taught that blood or bleeding is something that often needs to be checked out by a doctor unless you have a history of non-life-threatening conditions like hemorrhoids.

-The Common Causes of Blood in Dog Poop
+Causes of Blood in Dog Poo

 - Foreign body ingestion and impaction